 Nestlé: End Cruel Dehorning of Cows and Churn Out Vegan Options!

-I recently worked undercover for Compassion Over Killing inside a massive Pennsylvania dairy factory.
+I recently worked undercover for Compassion Over Killing (now known as Animal Outlook) inside a massive Pennsylvania dairy factory.
 Instead of the frolicking “happy cows” we are shown in dairy commercials, at Martin Farms I documented extreme violence toward defenseless baby calves and mother cows, treated as nothing more than milk-producing machines—violence that was more horrific than anything I’d ever seen before.
 COK was determined to find out how this cruelty was making its way to American consumers—so we followed a truck carrying Martin Farms’ miserable milk straight to one of the world’s largest ice cream plants, churning out Dreyer’s, Edy’s, and Häagen-Dazs ice cream for the world's largest food and dairy company: Nestlé.

 On this filthy, crowded factory farm, I saw workers hoist cows who were unable to walk or stand by their hips with metal clamps and drag them by tractor.
 A manager shot one “downer” cow in the head, and she remained conscious for almost a minute before the fatal shot.
 I will never forget the screams I heard as this manager sadistically stabbed a cow over and over with a sharp instrument in a botched attempt to supposedly treat a stomach ailment—without any sedation or pain relief.